NappingPiglet/dicecloud-v2-guide/documentation-for-properties/item.md

 ### Tags

-Tags used to control which slots this property can be added to.
+Tags are used to control which slots this property can be added to.
 Tags for items have a unique property in that they are also used for ammo tracking, allowing you to consume an item when performing an action.

 ### Show Increment Button